General FAQs

 I'm transferring into engineering, do I still need to submit a writing portfolio?

-Students transferring into engineering should contact the McKelvey School of Engineering about the engineering English Proficiency Requirement.
+Students transferring into engineering should contact the McKelvey School of Engineering about the engineering English proficiency requirement.

 What do I need to do if I'm not eligible to submit a writing portfolio?